Public Administration, M.S.A.

 |College:||Education and Professional Studies|

 |Semester Hours Required For Degree: 36|

 The Master of Science in Administration is designed to prepare students for leadership roles as managers and administrators in public, nonprofit, and private agencies.
 The core courses prepare students to assume positions in a variety of public administration settings and certificates are available to prepare them for management and administration in a specific field.
-There are two certificates from which students may choose: Acquisition and Contract Administration and Leadership in Public Service and Nonprofit Administration.
+There are two certificates from which students may choose: Acquisition and Contract Administration and Managing Sustainability and Resiliency.

 In addition to general University requirements, students seeking the M.S.A. must meet the requirements listed below.
 No more than 49% of the program requirements for the M.S.A. degree may be taken in traditional business subjects.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant: